5 recommended OTC drugs

 If any of these signs appear, consult a doctor — OTC treatment is not enough:

-• Persistent new-onset constipation over 50 years
+• New persistent constipation over the age of 50

-• Blood in stool or black stools
+• Blood in the stool or black stools

 • Unexplained weight loss